ChihChiHu1125/PFF/readme.md

 ```

 Just need to make sure we are referring to the right subroutine.
 For example, here we use "H_linear".
-Note that the above lines is how we "generate synthetic observation" from the truth (assuming perfect observation operator).
+Note that the above lines is how we "generate synthetic observation" from the truth (assuming perfect observation operator, i.e., OSSE).
 We also need to evaluate the model equivalence (i.e., the ensemble in the observation space), by the following:

 ```